Wes Craven's New Nightmare: Critical response

 The performance of Heather Langenkamp earned praise, and it marked her final performance in the franchise.
 She won the Fangoria Chainsaw Award for Best Actress.

-On review aggregator Rotten Tomatoes, 77% of 46 reviews are positive, with an average rating of 6.5/10.
+On review aggregator Rotten Tomatoes, 76% of 51 reviews are positive.
 The website's critics consensus reads: "Wes Craven's New Nightmare adds an unexpectedly satisfying - not to mention intelligent - meta layer to a horror franchise that had long since lost its way."
 On Metacritic, the film has a weighted average score of 64 out of 100 based on 21 critics, indicating "generally favorable reviews".
 Several critics have subsequently said that New Nightmare could be regarded as a prelude to the Scream series—both sets of films deal with the idea of bringing horror films to "real life", and both were directed by Wes Craven.

 Roger Ebert of the Chicago Sun-Times gave New Nightmare three stars out of four and said, "I haven't been exactly a fan of the Nightmare series, but I found this movie, with its unsettling questions about the effect of horror on those who create it, strangely intriguing."
 Ebert's review partner Gene Siskel was less complimentary of the film, giving it a thumbs-down rating on Siskel & Ebert and stating that it was "campy" and he did not find Freddy a particularly compelling villain.

-Entertainment Weeklys Owen Gleiberman gave New Nightmare a negative review, stating: "After a good, gory opening, in which Freddy's glove—newly designed with sinews and muscles—slashes the throat of the special-effects guy who's been working on it, the movie succumbs to a kind of sterile inertia.
+Entertainment Weeklys Owen Gleiberman gave New Nightmare a negative review, stating:

+After a good, gory opening, in which Freddy's glove—newly designed with sinews and muscles—slashes the throat of the special-effects guy who's been working on it, the movie succumbs to a kind of sterile inertia.
 Wes Craven's New Nightmare isn't about Freddy haunting a film set, which actually might have been fun.
-It's about Heather Langenkamp, star of the original Nightmare on Elm Street, being menaced for two long, slow hours by earthquakes, cracks in the wall, and other weary portents of doom."
+It's about Heather Langenkamp, star of the original Nightmare on Elm Street, being menaced for two long, slow hours by earthquakes, cracks in the wall, and other weary portents of doom.

 Gleiberman described the film as "just an empty hall of mirrors" that "lacks the trancelike dread of the original" and the "ingeniously demented special effects" of Dream Warriors.
 In a retrospective review, Vinnie Mancuso from Collider singled out the film as "Craven's meta-horror masterpiece".
 Kevin Sommerfield from the horror website Slasher Studios gave it four out of four stars and said, "New Nightmare is that rare horror film in which everything works.
 The performances are pitch perfect, led by a tour-de-force performance by the amazing Langenkamp.
 The script has many twists and turns and the movie is quite possibly the best looking of the entire series."